stefanoscerra/simplecrawler/README.md

 Project description
 ---
-This projects consist in a simple web crawler that, given a starting URL, crawls all the pages it finds on the same domain.
+This project consists in a simple web crawler that, given a starting URL, crawls all the pages it finds on the same domain.

 It has been implemented in Java 11 and consists of two main Maven modules: